The 51st Annual Safeway World Championship

 - Every fall, thousands of Bay Area residents visit the coastside to pick pumpkins from the rolling fields of orange along State Highways 1 and 92.

-- About 3,500 tons of pumpkins are grown annually by about a dozen commercial growers in the Half Moon Bay area.
+- Depending on conditions, anywhere from 2,000-4,000 tons of pumpkins are grown annually by about a dozen commercial growers in the Half Moon Bay area.
 They ship pumpkins all over the United States and sell to many of the large retailers in the Bay Area.
-As always, there is a bumper crop this year.

 - The pumpkin boom can be traced back to growers in the area who began to plant pumpkins in the 1930's.
 In the early 30’s, teenager John Arata and his brother Clarence began planting pumpkin seeds to to feed the family’s hogs.
 One day, they were hauling some of their pumpkins along Highway One back to the farm when a passing motorist stopped and asked if he could buy a few.
 The Arata’s sold the pumpkins for a quarter and a booming pumpkin-picking business and tourist attraction was born.